min2ha/ukwa-site/content/target/64234/index.en.md

   "subject": "Gender Equality"
 }

-# Doctors for a Woman's Choice on Abortion

 DWCA is a group of doctors who believe that the law should be changed to allow the woman herself to decide whether or not to have an abortion